In this article

 A reduction in saliva flow causes dry mouth, which leads to the accumulation of plaque/bacteria.
 Eventually, this buildup can cause tooth decay and gum disease.

 Although less common, vaping can lead to mouth burns because the lithium batteries can overheat and explode.

 Vaping causes cell damage.
 When the mouth's lining and the palate become inflamed, it can cause painful mouth sores and oral lesions (stomatitis).

-People who choose to vape should be conscious of the physical and oral health risks.
+People who choose to vape should be aware of the physical and oral health risks.

+The best way to prevent oral health issues is to quit vaping.
 The following are helpful tips for people who want to quit vaping or smoking: